codingfactory-by-itescia/lex/README.md

 #### Backend
 The backend will contain blockchain and server related code.
 We use Python because of its great built-in libraries and ease-of-use.
-Other technologies will likely be added on the long run but for now we will stick with those ones.
+Other technologies will likely be added in the long run but for now we will stick with those ones.

 ##### Technologies :